Reversing Florida’s back-breaking tort tax

 If you are looking for a wild ride in the legal system, Florida is the place to be.

-Thankfully, Florida’s 2023 Legislative Session convenes on Tues., March 7, and tort reform is expected to be a priority issue for lawmakers.
-House Bill 837: Civil Remedies was recently filed by Rep. Tommy Gregory (R-Lakewood Ranch) and Rep. Tom Fabricio (R-Miami Lakes), and since then, it has received overwhelming support from both legislative leadership and stakeholders across a range of industries.
-The bill aims to eliminate one-way attorney’s fees for all lines of insurance, protect businesses from paying exorbitant damages, and modernize Florida’s “bad faith” law.
+House Bill 837: Civil Remedies was recently filed by Rep. Tommy Gregory (R-Lakewood Ranch) and Rep. Tom Fabricio (R-Miami Lakes), viewable at https://bit.ly/42oAcC4.
+Since then, it has received overwhelming support from both legislative leadership and stakeholders across a range of industries.
+The bill aims to eliminate one-way attorney’s fees for all lines of insurance, protect businesses from paying exorbitant damages and modernize Florida’s “bad faith” law.
 This could help to reduce the cost of litigation, insurance premiums, and consequently, the tax burden on individuals and businesses throughout the state.
-It is a bold move that demonstrates a coordinated effort to dig Florida out of its longstanding overly-litigious state of affairs.
+It is a bold move that demonstrates a coordinated effort to dig Florida out of its longstanding overly litigious state of affairs.

 In 2006, Florida TaxWatch’s compelling research and timely testimony helped achieve some of the most meaningful tort reform presented in Florida in the last 20 years – the reform of joint and several liability.
 Now, with building momentum and support from legislative leaders, we must continue that fight and finish addressing the next set of challenges.